lesh6295-png/Karen/README.md

 # Karen

-This branch containts binarys file to installer.
+This branch containts Karen Binary Libarys and other things.
 Installer is part of gameplay process, he download Karen and install it.

-Last binarys version located in `last` directory, also last versions will be placed in other folders.